onzfonz/comp227/src/content/3/en/part3c.md

 })
 ```

-If no matching object is found in the database, the value of *note* will be *null* and the *else* block is executed.
+If no matching object is found in the database, the value of `note` will be `null` and the `else` block is executed.
-This results in a response with the status code <i>404 not found</i>.
+This results in a response with the status code **404 not found**.
-If a promise returned by the <em>findById</em> method is rejected, the response will have the status code <i>500 internal server error</i>.
+If a promise returned by the `findById` method is rejected, the response will have the status code **500 internal server error**.
 The console displays more detailed information about the error.

 On top of the non-existing note, there's one more error situation that needs to be handled.
-In this situation, we are trying to fetch a note with the wrong kind of *id*, meaning an *id* that doesn't match the mongo identifier format.
+In this situation, we are trying to fetch a note with the wrong kind of `id`, meaning an `id` that doesn't match the mongo identifier format.

 If we make the following request, we will get the error message shown below: